 See by:open filter

-Sulina Gabale is a Managing Associate and founding member of the Cyber, Privacy & Data Innovation practice, named Band 1 in U.S. Privacy & Data Security in 2019, Privacy Practice Group of the Year by Law360 in 2017 and is nationally ranked by The Legal 500 US for Cyber Law, Data Protection and Privacy.
+Sulina Gabale is a Senior Associate and founding member of the Cyber, Privacy & Data Innovation practice, named Privacy & Data Security Law Firm of the Year by Chambers USA in 2019.

 As innovation pushes the limits of technology, those ideas challenge the boundaries of what is considered “personally identifiable information.”
 Sulina answers the question - how can we create tomorrow’s technology with yesterday’s privacy and consumer protection laws?
 Sulina works closely with innovators at all levels of a business – executives, engineers, marketing and product, HR and customer service teams – to gain a true understanding of their goals and the data they’re collecting, using and sharing.
 She places herself in her client’s shoes as well as in consumers’ mindset to devise creative privacy-by-design solutions, ensuring her client’s business and data innovation strategies withstand multi-national rules, government regulations, industry standards and consumer scrutiny.